matloff/fasteR/README.md

 for (i in 1:9) print(sum(pima[,i] == 0))
 ```

-we are calling **print()** from *within the loop*, not at the prompt.
+we are calling **print** from *within the loop*, not at the prompt.
-So, the explicit call to **print()** is needed.
+So, the explicit call to **print** is needed.

-We now see there are a lot of erroneous 0s in this dataset, e.g. 35 of them in
+We see in the output of the loop that there are a lot of erroneous 0s in
-column 3.
-We probably have forgotten which column is which, so let's
+this dataset, e.g. 35 of them in column 3.
+We probably have forgotten
-see, using yet another built-R function:
+which column is which, so let's see, using yet another built-R function:

 ``` r